How to Find Four of the Best Waterfalls in Oahu

 Ease of Access: Easy for the whole family

 Location: Traveling along Highway 83, turn onto Waimea Valley Road just before or after the bridge near Waimea Bay Beach Park.
 Waimea Valley Park is at the end of the road.
 The GPS address is Waimea Valley Road, Haleiwa, Hawaii 96712.
+Or take Shaka Guide's Grand Circle Island Tour -- Waimea Valley is one of the stops on the tour.

 Best Times To Visit: Open from 9:00 to 5:00 seven days a week